 Affected content control adds a field to your report that displays a comma-separated list of the nodes affected by each issue.
-If you don't want a comma-separated list, check out the Evidence Label content control instead.
+For a vertical list of affected nodes, you can use the

 and creates the same list in your report: